-Allowable costs are costs that can be charged to the grant.
-Allowable and unallowable costs vary by BWSR grant program or funding source; specifics are identified within grant program policies and/or guidance.
-The general rule is that a cost is allowable if it is incurred through work activities that are a) related to and necessary for producing the outcomes described in the grant agreement and work plan and, b) occur during the grant period.
-Expenses that are incurred before the grant is executed, or after the grant agreement has expired, are not allowable.
-(Expenses that are incurred before the grant is executed are allowable for some disaster recovery grants.)
+Allowable costs are costs that can be charged to the grant or used as match.
+Allowable and unallowable costs vary by grant program and funding source; specifics are identified within grant program policies and/or guidance.

+Generally a cost is allowable if it is incurred through work activities that are

+- a) Necessary for producing the outcomes described in the grant agreement / workplan and, - b) Occur during the grant period.
+Expenses incurred before the grant is executed, or after expiration, are not allowed.
+(Exceptions may exist: check the grant policy for details.)